 QIP is also a government approved provider of accreditation services under multiple standards and frameworks.
 These include the Australian Service Excellence Standards (ASES), Human Services Standards, Victoria, and the Early Childhood Intervention (ECI) Standards, Victoria.

 Benfits of accreditation

 Reassures consumers and the local community of an organisation’s commitment to deliver quality-focused services and care.

-Educating and engaging the organisation team in the process of quality improvement can build a culture of quality among staff.
+Educates and engages the team in the process of quality improvement that can build a culture of quality among staff.

-Offers confidence to stakeholders of the service delivery provided and assists organisations to meet regulatory requirements for funding incentives.
+Offers confidence to stakeholders of the service delivery provided, and assists to meet regulatory requirements for funding incentives.

-Reflects an organisation’s commitment to continuous quality improvements in systems, processes, policies, culture, risk management and staff management.
+Reflects a commitment to continuous quality improvements in systems, processes, policies, culture, risk management and staff management.